rom1504/agent-inception/README.md

-# Gemini Agentic Chatbot Demo
+# Agent Inception: A Gemini Agentic Chatbot Harness

 A powerful, full-stack chatbot harness built to demonstrate the capabilities of **Google Gemini 3** and **Gemini 2.5 Flash** using the **Amp** AI coding agent.

+This project is a "meta-harness"—an agentic tool built *by* an agent, *for* an agent.

 ![Chatbot Screenshot](chat_screenshot.png)